Anniepoo/identity/README.md

  * validate uname char set to avoid faking via homoglyphs
  * password strength meter
  * Naughty word filtering for usernames
+ * 'late login' - [Welie Web UX Patterns](http://www.welie.com/patterns/showPattern.php?patternID=login) defines late login.
+We already do this, but don't provide a reason.
+Add an option in the handler that defines an explanatory message why the user needs to log in.
  * 2 Factor Authentication
    * SMS based
    * App based (eg with Authy, 1password, etc.)